Purpose and Integrity for Sustainable Success in Turbulent Times

 Tao Te Ching

 A Chinese classic text (Dàodé Jīng 道德經) dating from the 6th century BC attributed to the Chinese sage and philosopher Lao Tzu.
 It is a fundamental text for both philosophical and religious Taoism.
-It also strongly influenced other schools of Chinese philosophy and religion, including Legalism, Confucianism, and Buddhism.
+It also strongly influenced other schools of Chinese philosophy and religion, including Legalism, Confucianism, and Buddhism, in particular Zen Buddhism.

 Thinking and Feeling